1999 photo courtesy of XXX Drive-In

 In 1930 a local Archie Rutherford opened the first Triple XXX Root Beer

 restaurant in nearby Renton.
 Along with his sons Joel and Jerry,

 Archie traded on his initial success by opening a chain of restaurants

 throughout the Pacific Northwest during the late 1930's and early 40's.

 During this period, Dave Morgan opened Issaquah's first Triple XXX on East

-During the late 1950s business declined.
-Ted Stonebridge, owner of
+During the late 1950s business declined and Ted Stonebridge, owner of

 Stonebridge Chevrolet, bought the Triple XXX and demolished it to build a